Insert Messages

 });

-Insert a Single Message
+Insert Single Message

 Conversation.ConversationType conversationType = Conversation.ConversationType.PRIVATE;

-String targetId = "Conversation ID";
+String targetId = "Conversation Id";

-String senderUserId = "Simulated sender's ID";
+String senderUserId = "Simulated sender ID";

 Message.SentStatus sentStatus = Message.SentStatus.SENT;